 --script=name

 Set the name of the user-defined mail filter.
-See MDA Scripting, for a detailed discussion of the scripting feature.
+See Scripting in mda, for a detailed discussion of the scripting feature.

 3.14.2 putmail configuration